- Customer journey in ecommerce – example

 How to follow a customer journey in e-commerce? #

-5 phases of customer journey in e-commerce #
+5 phases of the customer journey in ecommerce #

-There are various techniques regarding exactly how to separate the phases of customer journey in e-commerce.
-However, usually the choice to buy is not typically made right away, and almost all customers go trough 5 phases.
+There are various techniques regarding how to separate the phases of the customer journey in ecommerce.
+However, the choice to buy is not typically made right away, and almost all customers go through 5 phases.
 Initially, the target audience needs to be alerted about the product.
 In the following step, passion for the product has to be created.
 Only a long time after the information was obtained will a wish for the item develop, which preferably leads to a conversion.
 The concept resembles the AIDA model.
 The conversion does not necessarily need to be a purchase or order.
-Even the registration for an e-newsletter or asking for information can be a reasonable objective, depending on the individual goal.
+Even the registration for an e-newsletter or asking for information can be a reasonable objective, depending on the individual’s goal.

 Phase 1: Awareness #